Genomicsplc/SEW/README.md

 SEW is an R program for reference panel free, long read phasing.
 SEW runs on a single sample given sequencing reads in BAM format, as well as a list of positions to phase, and outputs imputed genotypes in VCF format.

-## Installation and quick start on real data example
+## Installation and quick start on simulated data example

 ### Quick start on Linux and Mac

-A bioconda installation is being prepared.
+bioconda instructions are below.
 Otherwise, SEW can be installed in a few ways.
 The simplest way to get a release is as follows.
 First, install R. Then, do the following
 ```
 git clone --recursive https://github.com/Genomicsplc/SEW.git
 cd SEW